alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 8. Choose **Save** at the top of the page.
 Make a note of the **redirect URLs** at the bottom of the page, as these will be required to finish the Amazon Cognito configuration.
 9. Switch back to your Amazon Cognito user pool.
 Under **App Integration**, choose **App Client Settings**.
 You will see the integration settings for the **Alexa** client in the details panel on the right.
-> Remembet to select the Alexa client
+> Remember to select the Alexa client

 10. Under **Enabled Identity Providers**, select **Cognito User Pool**.
 11. Under **Callback URL(s)** enter in the three callback URLs from your Alexa skill page.
 For example, here are all three URLs separated by commas: